 Exchange through bilateral agreements

-Students currently studying at one of the University of Oslo’s international partner institutions may apply to become bilateral exchange students for one or two semesters.
+Students currently studying at one of the University of Oslo’s international partner institutions may apply to become bilateral exchange students (bachelor or master level) for one or two semesters.

 How to apply

 To find out if you may apply to become a bilateral student at the University of Oslo (UiO), you must contact the international office at your home institution.
 You have to apply through your home university.
 Local procedures and deadlines will vary according to each institution.